oroinc/documentation/commerce/configuration_guide/landing_system_configuration/websites/routing_sitemap/website_routing.rst

      When *Secure* is selected, the **Secure URL** value is used instead.

-   * **Web Catalog** - when a Web Catalog is selected, it populates the main menu and sub-menus on the OroCommerce Front Store.
+   * **Web Catalog** - when a Web Catalog is selected, it populates the main menu and sub-menus on the OroCommerce Storefront.
 If there is no Web Catalog in OroCommerce, the Master Catalog structure is mimicked.

    * **Cookie Value** - a unique website ID that is saved in the cookies and is later used by a website matcher to identify the website customer is on.
 The cookie name is configured on the :ref:`system level <sys--config--sysconfig--websites--routing>`.